-the following:

-- \ 5% of middle school students missed school within the last 30 days because of lack of transportation - \ 13% of middle school students missed school within the last 30 days because of feelings of sadness, hopelessness, stress, anxiousness, or anger - \ 12% of middle school students missed school within the last 30 days because they had to help a family member - \ An average of 14% of middle school students have considered attempting suicide within the last 12 months - \ An average of 4.5% of middle school students were harassed within the past 12 months because someone thought they were an immigrant - \ 4% of middle school students have used a vaping device 4 or more times This data indicates issues of school connectedness; low-income challenges such as transportation and family care impacting regular attendance; and some drug use, which may be a form of coping as a result of long term poverty.
-Therefore, there is an identified need to determine root causes and systems of support so that low-income students are fully engaged in learning and the school community.
+Based on the CA Dashboard, 5.3% of low engagement in the learning environment. income students were suspended at least once compared to 4.1% for all students.
+The CA Healthy Kids Survey, completed annually, shows a diverse pool of student respondents.
+Concerning areas, which can specifically address low income families, include the following: 5% of middle school students missed school within the last 30 days because of lack of transportation 13% of middle school students missed school within the last 30 days because of feelings of sadness, hopelessness, stress, anxiousness, or anger 12% of middle school students missed school within the last 30 days because they had to help a family member An average of 14% of middle school students have considered attempting suicide within the last 12 months immigrant connectedness; low income challenges such as transportation and family care impacting regular attendance; and some drug use, which may be a form of coping as a result of long term poverty.
+Therefore, there is an identified need to determine root causes and systems of support so that low income students are fully engaged in vaping device 4 or more times This data indicates issues of school learning and the school community.